 During this weekly paperwork session the goal is to pay all bills that are coming due soon.

 To help you keep track of due dates, I've create a printable monthly bill organizer worksheet that you can use.
 The page contains instructions for how to use it to help you organize bills payments.
-In addition, there are many workbooks available to do something similar (such as the one shown below to the right).

 Many bills are paid on a monthly schedule, and their due dates tend to fall at the same time each month.
 If you pay attention to your bills' due dates for a couple of months you will quickly be able to figure out which bills must be paid in which weeks to pay things in a timely fashion, and can organize bills payment accordingly.